 Lower Cheung Sha Wan

-The upper part of Cheung Sha Beach is slightly different.
+The lower part of Cheung Sha Beach is slightly different.
 On this part, you will find numerous restaurants and cafes.
 And you can buy some basic things in a couple of small stores.
 Especially on weekends while the summertime, it gets pretty crowded.
 But I like the vibe of the place.
-And in the worst case, you are just a couple of minutes away from the Lower Cheung Sha Wan.
+And in the worst case, you are just a couple of minutes away from the Upper Cheung Sha Wan.

 Pui O Beach